holidayextras/culture/expedited-procedure.md

 * An incident report email to let affected teams/individuals know of the issue.
 * An email to confirm the end of the incident, with brief notes on the solution and ongoing issues.
+* Please use the following headings:
 	* What happened technically?
 	* What was the customer impact?
 	* What was the resolution?
 	* What's next?
+* Don't embiggen the wording to distract from the facts, please use plain English.

 Email recipients should include those involved and [this list](https://docs.google.com/a/holidayextras.com/spreadsheets/d/1I0dkaNqEv7_eQ-eRYLZ5cKY51HLz6x2wWCxYokmgps8/edit?usp=sharing)